Medical Assistance in Dying

 - Be eligible for health services publicly funded by a government in Canada, such as being registered or eligible for B.C.’s Medical Services Plan;

-- Be an adult (18 years or older) and capable of making decisions about their health;
+- Be at least 18 years of age and capable of making decisions about their health;

 - Have made a voluntary request for medical assistance in dying that, in particular, was not made as a result of external pressure;